 Canary bellflower

-In nature, canary bellflower is found only in the Canary Islands.
-It grows in woodlands where its long stalks meander up the trees.
+In nature, the canary bellflower (Canarina canariensis) is found only in the Canary Islands.
+It grows in woodlands, where its long stems climb and twine through trees.

 Canary bellflower blooms in winter.
-The large, orange, bell-shaped flowers form an aqueous nectar that attracts small birds such as chisels and finches.
-The birds drink from the nectar and pollinate the flowers.
+Its large, orange, bell-shaped flowers produce a watery nectar that attracts small birds such as chiffchaffs and finches.
+The birds drink the nectar and, in doing so, pollinate the flowers.

-In the spring, the green shoots of the plant wither, and the plant survives the dry, warm summer season underground.
-In late summer, when it rains again, new shoots emerge from the plant's tuber.
-Then it's ready for another season.
+In spring, the above-ground parts of the plant wither, allowing it to survive the dry, warm summer season underground.
+In late summer or early autumn, when the rains return, new shoots emerge from the plant’s tuber, preparing it for another growing season.

 Facts: